intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Recursive-Layers/BinaryTreeLSTM.md

 This class is an implementation of Binary TreeLSTM (Constituency Tree LSTM) receiving [Constituency-based parse trees](https://en.wikipedia.org/wiki/Parse_tree#Constituency-based_parse_trees).
-Tree-LSTM is a kind of recursive neural networks, which describes in the paper [Improved Semantic Representations From Tree-Structured Long Short-Term Memory Networks](https://arxiv.org/abs/1503.00075) by Kai Sheng Tai, Richard Socher, and Christopher Manning.
+Tree-LSTM is a kind of recursive neural networks, as described in the paper [Improved Semantic Representations From Tree-Structured Long Short-Term Memory Networks](https://arxiv.org/abs/1503.00075) by Kai Sheng Tai, Richard Socher, and Christopher Manning.